-- Put the interests of the client above all others, including the broker's own interests; - Inform the client of any material information on about the property or transaction received by the broker; - Answer the client's questions and present any offer to or counter-offer from the client; and - Treat all parties to a real estate transaction honestly and fairly.
+- Put the interests of the client above all others, including the broker's own interests; - Inform the client of any material information about the property or transaction received by the broker; - Answer the client's questions and present any offer to or counter-offer from the client; and - Treat all parties to a real estate transaction honestly and fairly.

-A LICENSE HOLDER CAN REPRESENT A PARTY IN A REAL ESTATE TRANSACTION:
+A LICENSE HOLDER CAN REPRESENT A PARTY IN A REAL ESTATE TRANSACTION: AS AGENT FOR OWNER (SELLER/LANDLORD):

-AS AGENT FOR OWNER (SELLER/LANDLORD):
+The broker becomes the property owner's agent

-The broker becomes the property owner's agent through an agreement with the owner, usually in a written listing to sell or property management agreement.
+through an agreement with the owner, usually in a writen listing to sell or property management agreement.
 An owner's agent must perform the broker's minimum duties above and must inform the owner of any material information about the property or transaction known by the agent, including information disclosed to the agent or subagent by the buyer or buyer's agent.
+An owner's agent fees are not set by law and are fully negotiable.

 AS AGENT FOR BUYER/TENANT: The broker becomes the buyer/tenant's agent by agreeing to represent the buyer, usually through a written representation agreement.
 A buyer's agent must perform the broker's minimum duties above and must inform the buyer of any material information about the property or transaction known by the agent, including information disclosed to the agent by the seller or seller's agent.
+A buyer/tenant's agent fees are not set by law and are fully negotiable.